mbskyinc/MalliW/README.md

 # MalliWilliams

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.0.3.
+This project is created using [Angular CLI](https://github.com/angular/angular-cli) version 8.0.3.
+- This application lists Products and its details.
+- When user clicks on the product, it displays overlay carousel with thumbnail images.
+- Click on thumbnail image to return the Product list page.

+Application files:
+- app.component.ts
+- app.component.html
+- app.component.css

 ## Development server